muratk5n/thirdwave/en/2021/09/computing-ai.md

 more powerful.
 We invented entire areas of math so we can do this.
 And it worked brilliantly so far.

-Now, current approaches of AI, neural nets, can only work with computable stuff.
+Now, current approaches of AI, neural nets, can only see, work with the computable stuff.
 There is more, they cant even get the analytical mess correctly, they have to approximate it.
 Both of these problems now lead us to a dead-end; what you reverse-engineer from data is not intelligence, only one *solution* to an underlying model we know